Abathargh/avrman/README.md

 ## License

-This library is licensed under the
+This application is licensed under the
 [BSD 3-Clause "New" or "Revised" License](LICENSE).